 Deborah J. Leslie

-This course is intended for library catalogers who have mastered the basics of cataloging rare printed monographs according to Descriptive Cataloging of Rare Materials (Books), or its predecessor Descriptive Cataloging of Rare Books, and wish to solidify their expertise and receive specialized guidance in applying them.
+This course is intended for library catalogers who have mastered the basics of cataloging rare printed monographs according to Descriptive Cataloging of Rare Materials (Books), and wish to solidify their expertise and receive specialized guidance in applying those skills.
 It is particularly suitable for those who have successfully completed Rare Book Cataloging (L-30).

-In their personal statements, applicants should describe their experience in DCRM(B) or DCRB cataloging and submit 1–3 sample bibliographical records.
+In their personal statements, applicants should describe their experience in DCRM(B) cataloging and submit 3 sample DCRM(B) bibliographical records.
+If submitting copy cataloging records, please include bef0re-and-after versions.
 Applicants are also invited to discuss the types of materials they would like to concentrate on, which the instructor will make every attempt to accommodate.